 Ambulatory Training Experience

-The Center for Infectious Diseases (CID) ambulatory care practice at Boston Medical Center offers comprehensive diagnostic and therapeutic services in all areas of infectious diseases, with particular expertise in HIV/AIDS, sexually transmitted diseases (STDs), and diseases incurred through international travel.
+The Center for Infectious Diseases (CID) ambulatory care practice at Boston Medical Center offers comprehensive diagnostic and therapeutic services in all areas of infectious diseases, with particular expertise in HIV/AIDS, sexually transmitted diseases (STDs), and diseases incurred through international travel or migration.
 We have the largest HIV/AIDS program in the New England area and one of the largest STD practices in Massachusetts.
 CID is located in the Carl J. and Ruth Shapiro Ambulatory Care Center, a 245,000-square foot, nine-story building providing state-of-the-art outpatient care.
+CID has a large active research and public health program (see HIV/HCV Research).

 The Carl J. and Ruth Shapiro Ambulatory Care Center